grishlv/GlobalEntry/README.md

 ![userStories](https://github.com/grishlv/GlobalEntry/assets/115469316/26ea52d2-6a7e-4cde-981a-e1027039c5e4)

 ## Prototype

-There are many cool services for building prototypes, but I chose Figma, with which I am friends and know the functionality quite well.
-I show it as it is!
-Without beautiful mockups and fully thought-out logic.
+There are numerous services available for building prototypes, and I decided to use Figma, as I am familiar with its functionality and find it user-friendly.
+I present it just as it is, without fancy mockups or fully thought-out logic.
 It turned out the following:

 <img width="740" alt="prototype" src="https://github.com/grishlv/GlobalEntry/assets/115469316/5d69b1c2-0399-4e80-8a1b-09c3700c4052">